raganwald/raganwald.github.com/_posts/2016-09-25-avian-technology.md

 [Windows 95]: https://en.wikipedia.org/wiki/Windows_95

 In an action unprecedented for LeMond, simultaneous releases were planned for Windows 95 versions of its Business Components and Programming Tool products.
-Richard, who had a reputation for being able to either turn something around in a few days or not at all, was left off the project.
+Rijkert, who had a reputation for being able to either turn something around in a few days or not at all, was left off the project.
 They wanted to optimize for reliabile and predictabile team delivery.

 With much fanfare, marketecture, glossy brochures, advertising, golden discs, trade show booths, and paid advertorials, the launch went almost exactly as planned.
 Thousands of Trial Version discs were distributed.
 Major customers signed up for betas.
 Everything went according to plan.